SamirTalwar/talks/design-patterns-in-the-21st-century.md

 <div class="fragment" markdown="1">
 Yes.
 It's weird, but it works out.

+First, we construct a `CakeMix` object.

+    new CakeMix(eggs, butter, sugar)

+Then we ask it for a reference to its `combinedWith` method:

+    new CakeMix(eggs, butter, sugar)::combinedWith

-`CakeMix::new` is a *method reference* to `new CakeMix(…)`.
+`<some cake mix>::combinedWith` is a *method reference*.
 Its type looks like this:

-    (Ingredient, Ingredient, Ingredient) -> CakeMix
+    Ingredient -> Course
 </div>

 <div class="fragment" markdown="1">
-And `MixPreparation` looks like this:
+And `Preparation` looks like this:

-    interface MixPreparation {
+    interface Preparation {
-        Mix using(Ingredient eggs, Ingredient butter, Ingredient sugar);
+        Course madeOf(Ingredient deliciousIngredient);
     }
 </div>

-The function is coercible to the type of the *functional interface*, `MixPreparation`.
-Functionally, they're equivalent, and from version 1.8 and up, the JVM knows how to turn lambdas into anything matching the types with a *Single Abstract Method*.
+The function is coercible to the type of the *functional interface*, `Preparation`.
+Functionally, they're equivalent, and from version 8 and up, the Java compiler knows how to turn lambdas into anything matching the types with a *Single Abstract Method*.
 {: .notes}
 </section>